 Yes, all student applicants must appear in person at a VFS Global visa processing center for the visa interview and to submit biometrics (fingerprints).
 You must have all required documents physically with you.

 All students at U.S.-based institution may apply, however nationals of other countries must be in possession of a valid visa to re-enter the United States after their stay in France.

 The Campus France process takes at least three weeks.
 Processing time after your appointment at VFS takes at least two weeks.
+You will also sometimes have to wait multiple weeks before a VFS appointment is available.
 The application process can begin no sooner than 90 days before the departure date.
 It is strongly recommended that students begin the process at the earliest possible time in the event of unforeseeable delays.

-It is recommended that the student first sign up for the earliest possible open appointment.
-The student may regularly check the VFS website for cancellations.
-When there is a cancellation, an earlier appointment time will become available.
-It is important that the student check the website multiple times per day because the openings will be claimed quickly by others seeking to advance their appointment.
+It is recommended that the student sign up for the earliest possible open VFS appointment.
+If appointments are full, students should check the VFS website daily for cancellations.
+Earlier appointments do open up due to cancellations but student must check the website multiple times per day because the openings will be claimed quickly by others seeking to advance their appointment.
 The VFS appointment system uses passport numbers as reference numbers and only one appointment can be assigned to a passport number.
 This means that students, and in particular those who may need to change their appointment, need to be careful to keep their appointment confirmation number as this is the only way to access the system to change or cancel an appointment.